 Whether you’re a nursing student trying to choose a career path or an experienced RN who is looking for a change of pace, making decisions about a nursing specialty takes a lot of careful consideration.
 You’ll want to look at daily job requirements, average pay scales, opportunities for growth, and other job features before making your final decision.
-While there are dozens upon dozens of specialties to choose from, here are five specialties that have great opportunities available for the right person. [click to continue…]
+While there are dozens upon dozens of specialties to choose from, here are five specialties that have great opportunities available for the right person.
+Continue reading “Five Nursing Specialties to Consider”

 What can be more motivating than visiting a new city every few months and taking on the challenge of a new travel assignment?
 Although working as a healthcare traveler can be an exciting career option, everyone has moments when they may feel a little restless or want to do something different.

 Whether you’re on your third or tenth healthcare travel assignment, maintaining enthusiasm for the job helps prevent burnout and increases job satisfaction.
 But how can you keep that enthusiasm going?
 There are several things you can do to stay motivated and keep your job fresh.
 Consider some of the following suggestions.
 Continue reading “Staying Motivated as a Healthcare Traveler”

 Last year, Cynthia was a perm nurse who was dissatisfied with her daily routine.
 She came across an interesting Facebook post by Andy Millete, a Soliant Nursing Recruiter, regarding an exciting opportunity.
 “I wanted to work at a hospital that would teach me how to be a nurse in Interventional Radiology,” Cynthia explained.
 She decided to take a chance and go for it.
 Andy told Cynthia about an available position in Kansas City, which raised some concern for the beach lover.
 “I wasn’t sure about going to the region, but once I got there it was so pretty,” Cynthia said.